GlobetrotterG/mega-man-memory-game/README.md

 ## Win and Game Over Message

-* If all 12 cards have been matched within 60 seconds, a "You win!" message comes out, and game will restart once pressed.
+* If all 12 cards have been matched within 60 seconds, a "You win!" message comes out, and the game will restart once pressed.
 A sound effect can be heard.
 * If all 12 cards have not been matched within 60 seconds, then a "Game Over!" comes out, and will restart once pressed.
 A sound effect can be heard.

 # The Game Theme